Ribbonlength of families of folded ribbon knots: Ribbonlength of torus knots

 Step 3.
+We identify the ends labeled $1$ and $1'$ as follows.
+Referring to Figure~\ref{fig:torus-step3} left and second from left, we first fold the piece of ribbon ending at $1'$ up along the diagonal $AC$ creating a fold from angle $\nicefrac{\pi}{2}$.
+Second, we fold $1'$ down along the horizontal line $BC$ so that $1'$ rests along the piece of ribbon ending at $2'$ (second from right in Figure~\ref{fig:torus-step3}).
+Third, we again fold $1'$ across the diagonal $AC$ so it rests along the piece of ribbon ending at $1$.
+This last action creates another fold from angle $\nicefrac{\pi}{2}$.
+Finally, we can join the pieces of ribbon at $1$ and $1'$ creating a fold from angle $0$, then shrink the length of this connection so that the fold line lies along $AB$ (far right in Figure~\ref{fig:torus-step3}).

-We identify the ends labeled $1$ and $1'$, by folding $1$ across the center squares so that it rests along $1'$.
-We can then shrink the length of this connection so that $1$ and $1'$ join directly along a diagonal over the center squares.
-This is illustrated by the dotted line in the middle of Figure~\ref{fig:torus-step3}.
-We repeat this process, identifying ends $2$ to $2'$, then $3$ to $3'$, $\dots$, then $(p-q)$ to $(p-q)'$, and shrinking the length of their connections in an identical fashion.
+We repeat this process, identifying ends $2$ to $2'$, then $3$ to $3'$, $\dots$, then $(p-q)$ to $(p-q)'$.
 There are now no unconnected ends on the right.
 This point in the construction is illustrated on the right in Figure~\ref{fig:torus-step3} for the $T(3,2)$ knot.

 Step 4.
-We next identify the ends labeled $(p-q+1)$ and $(p-q+1)'$ by folding $(p-q+1)'$ up and across the diagonal center fold so that it rests along $(p-q+1)$, as shown in the middle image of Figure~\ref{fig:torus-step4}.
-We shrink the length of this connection so that $(p-q+1)$ and $(p-q+1)'$ join along the left edge of the center region.
+We next identify the ends labeled $(p-q+1)$ and $(p-q+1)'$ by folding the piece of ribbon ending at $(p-q+1)'$ up and along the diagonal center fold so that it rests along the piece of ribbon ending at $(p-q+1)$.
+This creates a fold from angle $\nicefrac{\pi}{2}$, and is shown in the middle image of Figure~\ref{fig:torus-step4}.
+We join the pieces of ribbon at $(p-q+1)$ and $(p-q+1)'$ creating a fold from angle $0$.
+We then shrink the length of this connection so that the fold line lies along the left edge of the center region.
 Repeat this process for all pairs of corresponding ends through $p$ and $p'$.
 The final construction for the $T(3,2)$ knot is shown on the right in Figure~\ref{fig:torus-step4}. \end{const}

 We next calculate the ribbonlength of Construction~\ref{const:pq-torus}.
 To do this, set the width $w=1$ and observe from Remark~\ref{rmk:squares} that the ribbonlength of a unit square of ribbon is 1~unit.
-We also recall from Corollary~\ref{cor:triangles} that the ribbonlength of a single isosceles right-triangle from a fold from angle $\nicefrac{\pi}{2}$ is $\nicefrac{1}{2}$~unit.
-We are now ready to prove Theorem~\ref{thm:pq-torus}: any $(p,q)$ torus link type $L$ (with $p, q\ge2$) contains a folded ribbon link $\lw$ such that $\Rib(\lw)\le p+q.$
+We also recall from Corollary~\ref{cor:triangles} that the ribbonlength of a fold from angle $\nicefrac{\pi}{2}$ is $1$~unit.
+We are now ready to prove Theorem~\ref{thm:pq-torus}: any $(p,q)$ torus link type $L$ (with $p\geq q\ge2$) contains a folded ribbon link $\lw$ such that $\Rib(\lw)\le 2p$.

 \begin{proof}[Proof of Theorem~\ref{thm:pq-torus}] Since $T(p,q)\cong T(q,p)$, we can use Construction~\ref{const:pq-torus} for all torus links.
 We also assume the ribbon width $w=1$.
 In Step 1, we begin with a stack of $p$ horizontal strands of ribbon.
 We break this stack into two smaller stacks with $q$ and $p-q$ strands of ribbon, respectively; and assume the stack of $q$ strands is on top of the stack of $p-q$ strands.
 We follow Step 2 to calculate the ribbonlength created by folding the $q$ strands underneath the stack of $p-q$ strands.
 In order to fold a single right end up so that it rests perpendicular to its left end, we form a fold from angle $\nicefrac{\pi}{2}$ which has ribbonlength 1.
 When we fold this strand down beneath the other strands, we form one unit square of ribbon.
 For one strand, then, this move creates $1+1=2$ units of folded ribbonlength.
 We repeat this process for the entire stack of $q$ strands; thus we create $2q$ units of folded ribbonlength.